 In practice, it can be very difficult to get an insurance company to actually pay you what you need.
 Insurance companies are generally interested in reducing their own costs - even if it comes at the expense of an injured person.
 They may try to "low ball" offers or deliberately ignore some financial losses in order to pay out less.
-That's not right, and it's why you need Richard Lewis Law, P.S. on your side.
+That's not right, and it's why you need Richard E. Lewis, P.S. on your side.

 With attorney Lewis at your side, you get over three decades of experience dealing with insurance companies.
 You get someone who has represented many people in Washington who have needed his help dealing with claims adjusters and attorneys for insurance companies.
 Richard E. Lewis will make you feel comfortable and confident knowing your case is getting the attention it deserves.
 He has vast experience handling issues related to the following: